yodrew/darkroomretreat/manuscript/air.md

 - wall (leading outside or to another room): attach vent to a flat cardboard box and attach box to the wall over the vent.
 Vent can be either supply or return
 - silencer
     - outside: with shell, attached at face opening
     - inside: without shell, attached at face or edge.
-I also made a second "s" version (s for short, straight, silencer).
-It is simpler, more efficient, higher capacity that attaches at the edge.
-It has fewer light-stopping corners and no shell, so it is only for installing inside the silencer or other enclosure with two or more corners.
-S version drawings in next section.
+    - Z version: simpler, more efficient, higher capacity version especially for the silencer.
+Attaches at the edge opening.
+Short and straight, it has fewer light-stopping corners and no shell.
+It is only for installing inside the silencer or other enclosure with two or more corners for light to go around.
+See drawings in next section.

 If your darkroom's ventilation is passive, put vents both low and high in room to enable convection.
 This works better the greater the inside and outside temperature difference; the greater the vertical distance between vents; and the more vents.